 MWAA typically submits a rolling Audit Schedule at each monthly update meeting.
-The most recent QA Audit Schedule for July 2019 through October 2019 for Package A is shown below.
+The most recent QA Audit Schedule for October 2019 through December 2019 for Package A is shown below.
+This schedule deleted the audits of Parsons Engineering QA/QC and Trackwork Engineering which were to be performed in October and November 2019.
+The audit of the Environmental Management Program scheduled for November or December 2019 was also deleted.
+No explanation for these deletions has been provided.